-Achara is a quick pickle or refrigerator pickle made from green, unripe papaya.
-It is a condiment often served with grilled or fried foods.
+Achara is a traditional Filipino quick pickle primarily made from green, unripe papaya.
+This refrigerator pickle is a popular condiment, frequently paired with grilled or fried dishes.

 Achara is slightly crunchy, tangy, and full of flavor.
 It is typically sweeter than other pickles.